soundpress/RulesOfNYC/docs/c47/index.rst

    (2) The lease complies with the requirements in Section 92.253(a)-(b) of Title 24 of the Code of Federal Regulations;

-   (3) The rent is reasonable pursuant to standards set forth in Section 982.507 of Title 24 of the Code of Federal Regulations and, for the household's first year in the unit, does not exceed the applicable rent standard amount established pursuant to subdivision (b) of section 9-08 of this chapter;
+   (3) The rent is reasonable pursuant to standards set forth in Section 982.507 of Title 24 of the Code of Federal Regulations and, for the household's first year in the unit, does not exceed the applicable rent standard amount established pursuant to subdivision (b) of 68 RCNY §9-08;

    (4) The unit is located within the City of New York; and